Podcast - Latest Episode

 964. Accept / I'm a Rebel.
 1980.
 2.5/5

-Mixing a sound that sounds like a cross between Judas Priest and AC/DC, Accept are back with their second album, trying to find their feet in a crowded music marketplace, and establish the identity that they eventually found so well.
+Early on in their career, Accept had a sound that at its best mixed in tangible similarities of a cross between Judas Priest and AC/DC, which wasn’t such a bad thing when you trying to find your feet in a crowded music marketplace, and establish the identity that they eventually found so well.

-Anyone who comes into this for the first time in the modern age, some 35+ years after the album was released, is going to find it somewhat difficult to assuage how this is the same band that they may now be aware of.
-The answer of course they it isn’t.
-But listening to this album is like listening to other albums of the age, such as Praying Mantis and Angel Witch and the like.
-The only difference is that those two bands were comfortable in their music, where if you listen to this you can only imagine that here was a band still trying to discover itself musically.
+Anyone who comes into this for the first time in the modern age, some 45 years after the album was released, is going to find it somewhat difficult to assuage how this is the same band that they may now be aware of.
+The answer of course is that they aren’t.
+However, listening to this album like other albums of the age, such as by Praying Mantis and Angel Witch and the like will give you the best tools with which to enjoy it.
+The main point of difference is that those two bands were comfortable within their music at that time, whereas with Accept, here was a band still trying to discover itself musically.

 Monday, February 06, 2017